P2P: Tuning Pre-trained Image Models for Point Cloud Analysis with Point-to-Pixel Prompting: Experiments

 \paragraph{Point-to-Pixel Prompting Designs.}

-After confirming that Point-to-Pixel Prompting is the most suitable tuning mechanism, we discuss the design choices of the P2P module in detail.
-In our Point-to-Pixel Prompting, we propose to produce colorful images to adapt to the pre-trained image ViT.
-In Section~\ref{sec:color}, we have discussed our motivation and advantages of obtaining colorful images.
+After confirming that P2P is the most suitable tuning mechanism, we discuss the design choices of the P2P module in detail.
+In Point-to-Pixel Prompting, we produce colorful images to adapt to the pre-trained image model, whose advantages have been discussed in Section~\ref{sec:color}.
 Here we further prove the statement via ablation studies in Table~\ref{tab:abl_p2p}.
-Model D processes per-pixel feature $\hat{F}$ from Section~\ref{sec:proj} to directly generate image tokens, which are the inputs to the ViT blocks.
+Model D processes per-pixel feature $\hat{F}$ from Section~\ref{sec:proj} to directly generate image tokens and feed them to ViT blocks.
 In this variant, we bypass the explicit image generation process and directly adopt patch embedding layers on feature map $\hat{F}$.
-Model E generates binary black-and-white images conditioned only on the geometric projection from the point cloud, without predicting pixel colors as in P2P.
+Model E generates binary black-and-white images according to the geometric projection from the point cloud, without predicting pixel colors as in P2P.

 According to the results, Model D introduces much more trainable parameters due to the trainable patch embedding projection convolution layer with kernel size 16, while producing inferior classification results than P2P.
 On the other hand, even though Model E requires fewer trainable parameters, its performance lags far behind.
 Therefore, producing colorful images as the prompting mechanism can best communicate knowledge between the image domain and point cloud domain, fully exploiting pre-trained image knowledge from the frozen ViT model.